cloudogu/gitops-build-lib/README.md

 ---

 ### Helm deployment
 Besides plain k8s resources you can also use helm charts to generate the resources.
+You can choose between these types of helm-repository-types:

+* Helm Repository
+* Git Repository
+* Local

+#### Helm Chart from Helm Repository
-You can choose between two types of helm-repository-types.
-First of all there is the `repoType: HELM`, which is used to load tgz from helm-repositories.
+The `repoType: HELM`, which is used to load tgz from helm-repositories.

 ```groovy
 def gitopsConfig = [